 For months, the two explored the harsh and beautiful land.
 They were the first explore and film Patagonia and Tierra del Fuego by air.
 After selling his ship and returning to Germany in 1929, Plüschow published a book (complete with photographs) and a documentary film of these exploits, both titled Silberkondor über Feuerland (Silver Condor over Tierra del Fuego).

 In 1930, his wanderlust had brought him back to Patagonia to explore the Perito Moreno Glacier.
 In January 1931, Plüschow and Dreblow were forced to land their seaplane on a lake surrounded by glaciers and broke a float on the landing gear.
 For days, they tried to repair the plane and, finally, succeeded in taking off.

 Soon, however, a wing of the plane broke and both men jumped out of it.
 Plüschow’s parachute failed, and he was killed.
-Dreblow landed in a lake and swam to shore, but died of exposure some hours later.
+Dreblow landed in a lake and swam to shore, but died from exposure some hours later.